-243 David Lynott (Seeks to be heard) Support I am one of the owners of Hydro Attack.
+243 (Seeks to be heard) Support I am one of the owners of Hydro Attack.
 We started this process to try to find a solution to allow already established businesses to continue their trade while also accommodating the expansion of the proposed ferry service.
-Wharf space is very limited in Queenstown Bay and with the purchase of our current wharf by QLDC to potentially accommodate the new ferry service, we would like to find a fair and reasonable solution here.
-I feel it is fair and reasonable to share a small strip of public land to prevent already established businesses becoming sacrificial lambs for a ferry service expansion.
-There will be no exclusive use of the reserve land and I feel it would be a positive addition to this part of the reserve, especially with the larger platform option by widening this narrow stretch of land and providing steps down to the beach while also covering over the storm drain.
-I genuinely do feel this would be an improvement to this part of the reserve compared to its current layout.
-Benefits to the community will include a public berth, swimming platform, steps to the beach, extra seating, bike racks, financial gain through rates, a viewing platform, more jobs, businesses survival which in hand support many other businesses and jobs.
-We also get the ferry expanded if this is something the community feels is needed to relieve congestion on our roads at no cost to already established businesses.
-If this review is adopted, it will bring this area of land in line with the current district plan.
-We do just want to highlight that on page 5 of the proposed amendment to the foreshore reserve management plan.
+Wharf space is very limited in Queenstown Bay and with the purchase of our current wharf by QLDC to potentially accommodate the new ferry service, we would like to find a fair and reasonable solution here. - I feel it is fair and reasonable to share a small strip of public land to prevent already established businesses becoming sacrificial lambs for a ferry service expansion. - There will be no exclusive use of the reserve land and I feel it would be a positive addition to this part of the reserve, especially with the larger platform option by widening this narrow stretch of land and providing steps down to the beach while also covering over the storm drain. - I genuinely do feel this would be an improvement to this part of the reserve compared to its current layout. - Benefits to the community will include a public berth, swimming platform, steps to the beach, extra seating, bike racks, financial gain through rates, a viewing platform, more jobs, businesses survival which in hand support many other businesses and jobs.
+We also get the ferry expanded if this is something the community feels is needed to relieve congestion on our roads at no cost to already established businesses. - If this review is adopted, it will bring this area of land in line with the current district plan. - We do just want to highlight that on page 5 of the proposed amendment to the foreshore reserve management plan.
 The shaded area in question should also cover the stormwater drain as per plans provided, as if the larger viewing platform is what the public and council wish to be built for better public amenity it would encompass this area.
-I do have a concern on how this public notification was communicated, especially on social media.
-I feel if QLDC is goin 244 Annie Jefferson Oppose I feel that further development of wharf facilities, for something such as Hydro Attack, in an area which is already being encroached upon by so much activity should not be given permission.
+244 Annie Jefferson - I do have a concern on how this public notification was communicated, especially on social media.
+I feel if QLDC is going to share information it needs to be clear and policed to make sure the public are making informed decisions.
+Oppose I feel that further development of wharf facilities, for something such as Hydro Attack, in an area which is already being encroached upor by so much activity should not be given permission.
 As you gain access to the Sunshine Bay track from Sunshine Bay end, you can often hear the noise generated by Hydro attack out on the lake.
 St Omer Park is a place for people to wander, have barbeques and picnics and bring their children.
 If we can expect trucks etc. thundering down the proposed bypass to One Mile, this may be one of the few quiet places left?